 Did you know that Hoboken has one of the highest concentrations of singles in the state?
 It’s true, and what’s more, singles here tend to be young professionals with promising careers.

-For people who are looking for “the One” they want to settle down with, you can’t get a more ideal mix of singletons.
-When you combine that with the elegant dating venues, it’s easy to see why a lot of people come here to get hitched.
+For people looking for “the One” they want to settle down with, you can’t get an ideal mix of singletons.
+When you combine that with the elegant dating venues, it’s easy to see why many people come here to get hitched.

 3. Speaking of which, the nightlife is amazing.

 Hoboken is home to many of the most popular nightlife venues in Northern New Jersey, including stellar spots like the Brass Rail, Tally-Ho, and the Ale House.
-Almost any night of the week, you can meet young professionals who love nightlife and party it up here.
+You can meet young professionals who love nightlife almost any night of the week and party it up here.

-People who want to be able to find a place to blow off some steam will love having everything within walking distance here.
+People who want to find a place to blow off some steam will love having everything within walking distance here.

 4. The gourmet food scene isn’t that bad, either.